Principal listing and maintenance requirements and procedures

 Sponsorship

-Companies seeking listing on the TSX under the criteria for non-exempt companies must be sponsored by a Participating Organization.
-Such organizations are required to complete what is basically a due diligence report on the applicant.
+Sponsoring Participating Organizations are required to complete what is basically a due diligence report on the applicant.
 The sponsor is responsible for reviewing and providing comments in writing on the following, as applicable:

 • The listing application together with all supporting documentation filed with the application for adequacy and completeness.

-• All matters related to the applicant company and the adequacy of disclosure made to the Exchange.
+• All matters related to the applicant company and the adequacy of disclosure made to the TSX.

 • The company, its financial position and history, its business plan, its managerial expertise, any material transactions and all business affiliations or partnerships, and the likelihood of future profitability or viability of any exploration program.